bipin-lekhak/bipin-lekhak.github.io/menu/about.md

 ## What I do

+I am currently a PhD student at Rochester Institute of Engineering's Computational Biology Lab with advisor Dr. Linwei Wang.
 Since I completed undergrad in 2018, have been working in the field of Machine Learning/Data Science.

 ## Why this blog